robgolding/django-radius/README.md

 =============

-django-radius enables you to authenticate your Django users against one or many RADIUS servers.
+django-radius enables you to authenticate your Django users against one or many RADIUS servers easily.

 RADIUS Authentication Backend
 -----------------------------

-The RADIUS backend allows you to hook into Django's authentication backends system in your `settings.py` file:
+The standard RADIUS backend (`radiusauth.backends.RADIUSBackend`) allows you to authenticate against a single RADIUS server easily, and is used by adding it to the `AUTHENTICATION_BACKENDS` parameter in your project's settings file:

     AUTHENTICATION_BACKENDS = (
         'django.contrib.auth.backends.ModelBackend',